flatironinstitute/flathub/py/README.md

 ### Prerequisites

-To install the module, you will need Python 3 (to utilize urllib.parse) and Numpy, preferably the latest releases.
+To install the module, you will need Python 3 and numpy, preferably the latest releases.
 This check can be easily done on your command line.

 ```
 python3 -v